Could Pomegranates Be The Key To IBD Treatment?

 Specifically, the two compounds focused on the spaces between the cells that make up the tissue lining the gut.
 They tightened the spaces between the cells, preventing the passing of any toxins that would cause inflammation.

 As regularly advised, consuming berries can provide a great health boost.

-“This study shows that direct consumption of UroA or its analog can compensate for a lack of the specific bacteria responsible for production of UroA and continuous consumption of pomegranates and berries.” explained lead researcher Venkatakrishna Rao Jala
+“This study shows that direct consumption of UroA or its analog can compensate for a lack of the specific bacteria responsible for the production of UroA and continuous consumption of pomegranates and berries.” explained lead researcher Venkatakrishna Rao Jala

 However, the researchers do admit that more studies need to be done.
 They highlight how the levels of gut bacteria differ in each individual thus the production and effectiveness of UroA is not certain.

 Thus the researchers urge individuals rather consume UAS03 as it is not only more reliable but it is likely to be more effective for the time being.

 While their full effect on IBD treatment is still up for debate, did you know that in ancient Egypt, those born from the royal family were often buried with pomegranates in the tomb?
 Click here for more tidbits and benefits on the powerful super-fruit know as the seeded apple.